- Strong quake hits Japan, triggering tsunami

 DISTRICT OF COLUMBIA

-Final performance today: The Heritage Theatre Company performs Karen Tarjan’s stage adaptation of Michael Shaara’s novel “The Killer Angels” at the Amphitheatre in the Woods, Cabin John Regional Park, 7400 Tuckerman Lane, Potomac.
-Tickets: adults $25 to $30, seniors $22.50 to $27.50, students (full-time, 18 years and younger) $15 to $18.
+Through June 30: The Heritage Theatre Company performs Karen Tarjan’s stage adaptation of Michael Shaara’s novel “The Killer Angels” Thursday through Saturday at the Amphitheatre in the Woods, Cabin John Regional Park, 7400 Tuckerman Lane, Potomac.
+Tickets: adults $25 to $30, seniors $22.50 to $27.50, students (full time, 18 years and younger) $15 to $18.
 Additional information can be found on the company Web site, www.theheritagetheatre.org, or by phoning 301/770-9080.

 Information excerpted in part from the Civil War News, Tunbridge, VT 05077, by permission.
 Information for the calendar may be sent to email@example.com or by fax to 202/529-3298.